 - Mastery of academic skills (math, reading, writing)

 - School Engagement

 These are simplified lists of some overall risk and protective factors.
 Learn more at youth.gov

 Set the Stage for a Conversation

-The Partnership for Drug Free Kids has a helpful guide for parents to engage their kids in open and positive communication.
+- The Partnership for Drug Free Kids has a helpful guide for parents.
 Download it here.